efabrica-team/nette-database-repository/README.md

 `->scopeRaw()` returns a clone of the object with raw scope.
 Raw scope removes all behaviors.

 `->scopeFull()` returns a clone of the object with full scope.
 Full scope keeps all behaviors.
-This is the default scope, unless you change the scope in setup() method.
+This is the default scope, unless you change the scope in repository's setup() method.

 #### Example